microsoft/FluidFramework/BREAKING.md

 If you were using the `UpgradeManager` utility from this package, external access to Quorum proposals is planned to be deprecated and so this is no longer recommended.
 To upgrade code, instead use the `Container` API `proposeCodeDetails`.

 ### Registers removed from sequence and merge-tree
 The `@fluidframework/sequence` and `@fluidframework/merge-tree` packages provided cut/copy/paste functionalities that built on a register concept.
-These functionalities have been removed.
+These functionalities were never fully implemented and have been removed.

 ## 0.50 Breaking changes
 - [OpProcessingController removed](#opprocessingcontroller-removed)